K4zuki/bitfieldpy/README.md

 The library works exactly same as original program, except some of command line options.

+- Added `-s/--svg` to output to a file; also can take `-` to output to stdout
+- More strict to JSON format

 # Install
 The library requires svgwrite and attrdict libraries.